2i2c-org/docs/new-hub.md

 ## Confirm with a 2i2c team member

 2i2c runs JupyterHubs as a service in exchange for a managed service fee.
-Before getting a hube for your community, speak with a 2i2c representative to agree on the details of your service as well as the managed service fee.
+Before getting a hub for your community, speak with a 2i2c representative to agree on the details of your service as well as the managed service fee.

 You can [learn more about the 2i2c Managed JupyterHub Service here](about/overview.md).